How It Feels Like To Win A World Title

-Paul confirms that on a day like this you should feel mentally prepared just like fighters feel before combat.
-If that isn’t a true winner’s mentality, then I don’t know what it is!
+Paul confirms that on a day like this, you should feel mentally prepared just like fighters feel before combat.
+If that isn’t a true winner’s mentality, then I don’t know what is!
 The key is to remain focused the whole day, even during the warm-ups or the first rounds.

 Winning a World title is a huge honor as it represents the moment when all your hard work, sacrifices and talent are recognized.
 Baring that in mind, you can only imagine how emotional it must be to find out that you are the new World Champion.

 Here’s how it went for Paul & Cristina: